JishnaJyothi/e-survey-shangri-La-frontend/README.md

 Run `npm install` to install the angular packages.
 ## Running local

-move to webapp folder in terminal and run `npm start` to run the app locally
+move to webapp folder in terminal and run `npm start` inside webapp folder to run the app locally